« Previous Page

 Naturopathy was developed in the late 1800s in

 the United States.
 Today, both naturopathic doctors and traditional naturopaths practice naturopathic medicine.
 A licensed naturopathic doctor (ND) attends a 4-year,

-graduate-level naturopathic medical school.
-He or she studies basic sciences and alternative therapies, such as herbal medicine, homeopathy, and bodywork.
+graduate-level naturopathic medical school where he or she studies basic sciences and therapies such as herbal medicine, homeopathy, and bodywork.
 Naturopaths may attend training programs that vary in length and content, but they usually aren't licensed.

-traditional naturopathic physicians (naturopaths) believe in natural therapies,
+naturopathic doctors and naturopaths believe in natural therapies,

-such as nutritional and lifestyle counseling.
+such as nutrition and lifestyle counseling.
 They tend to avoid treating with prescription medicines but may prescribe herbal medicines,

 naturopathic medicine to promote good health, prevent disease, and

 treat illness.
-Most naturopaths can treat earaches, allergies, and other
+Most naturopathic doctors can treat earaches, allergies, and other

 Two common concerns about